 Originally referring to a meat preservation technique, the word "pastrami" shares Romanian, Yiddish and Turkish roots.
 Today, a call for "pastrami" at most local U.S. delis will get you a tasty sandwich; in New York City, the meat is considered an icon of the local food scene.
-Although traditional preservation is no longer necessary thanks to modern refrigeration, pastrami-making is a delicious way to cook a variety of meats.
+Although traditional curing methods are no longer necessary for food preservation, pastrami-making remains one of the tastiest uses for tough cuts such as brisket.

 History of Pastrami

 Traditionally, the cheapest cuts of lamb, mutton, or pork were made into pastrami.
 The meat was rubbed with salt and spices, then wind-dried and occasionally cold-smoked until adequately preserved.
 The method that Romanian Jews brought to New York in the late 19th century evolved into the beef pastrami sandwich served throughout North America today.

 Brining the meat in a salt solution is the first step in pastrami preparation.
 Alternatively, some methods specify a dry rub instead of a wet brine.
 Nitrate-containing curing salt, not the type of meat, causes the pink hue typically associated with pastrami.
 Next, the meat is coated with a spice mixture and smoked until tender.
 Depending on the cut of meat, some recipes call for subsequent steaming to further break down connective tissues.
 The meat is thinly sliced against the grain to serve.